Debate On ICE Protests, Immigration, And Israel vs Iran!

 No, no, no.

-Well, I mean, we do have visas in place for people that want to be migrant workers, uh farmers, etc.
+Well, I mean, we do have visas in place for people that want to be migrant workers, farmers, etc.

-I think we need to prioritize US citizens getting jobs over trying to import foreign labor to cut costs for big companies.
+I think we need to prioritize U.S. citizens getting jobs over trying to import foreign labor to cut costs for big companies.

-The H1B visa is nothing more.
+The H-1B visa is nothing more.

-I'm not a H1B, by the way.
+I'm not an H-1B, by the way.

-No, I know, I know you're not.
+I know you're not.

-Uh a lot of tech companies, you know, abuse this visa.
+A lot of tech companies, you know, abuse this visa.

-It's it we're getting beat on all ends.
+We're getting beat on all ends.

-Uh I think we need to stop supporting Israel.
+I think we need to stop supporting Israel.

 I think we need to stop supporting Ukraine.